Which Passive Windows Choose? A Guide to the Best Solutions

 You can apply for certification of your selected windows through the Phius Institute.
 You can choose between windows that are already in the Phius Certified Product Database or those that are not.

-For the certification procedure, you will need the following data, among other things:
+For the passive certification procedure, you will need the following data, among other things:

 - U-value of frames